 A bid writer is the person within an organisation who completes PQQs and tenders in order to secure contracts for the business.
 It is one of the most important positions in any organisation and one which takes a special sort of person.

 The hours it takes to complete a bid means that you need to be incredibly organised and dedicated.
 In an environment with never ending deadlines you also need to have a cool head.
+A bid writer is typically responsible for completing both pre qualification questionnaires and invitation to tender documents, required to be completed when bidding for a contract.
+In the public sector, this tends to follow a particular format, and can be quite time consuming.

 Analyse the bid